aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents if the value axis crosses the category axis between categories.

+**Remarks**

 This property applies only to category axes, and it doesn't apply to 3-D charts.

 **Returns:**
 boolean